Individualism and Economic Order: "Individualism: True and False"

-This chapter was delivered at University College, Dublin, December 17, 1945.
+This chapter was delivered at University College Dublin, December 17, 1945.
 In it, Hayek argues that two basic tendencies have developed in thinking about Individualism, a British tendency and a French tendency.
 The British tendency emphasizes the limited abilities of human beings and therefore defends a social vision of emergent order through the rule of law and individual freedom.
 The French tendency emphasizes the greatness of humans' individual abilities, and therefore tends towards the view that individuals can create great societies through deliberate intention.
 This leads to the expansion of state authority and is therefore, in Hayek's view, a false individualism.

+Hayek argues for the defense of "true individualism," a social philosophy rooted in the intellectual traditions of British thinkers like John Locke, Adam Smith, and the Irishman Edmund Burke.
+He contrasts this with a different form of "individualism" influenced by Cartesian rationalism, which tends to evolve into collectivism or socialism.
+True individualism, according to Hayek, is not about isolated individuals but recognizes that human nature is shaped by society.
+It values the limitations of human knowledge and emphasizes minimal coercion, advocating for decentralized power, local autonomy, and voluntary associations.
+Hayek criticizes the modern trend toward centralization and overreliance on reason, warning that it leads to a reduction of social complexity to the limited scope of individual minds, which could ultimately harm society's freedom and richness.

 "Economics and Knowledge"

-Delivered at the London Economic Club, November 1936, this article argues the economic concept of an equilibrium can only be made coherent if economists understand equilibrium as being about the cessation of the revision of plans in light of newly acquired knowledge.
+Delivered at the London Economic Club at the London School of Economics, November 1936, this article argues the economic concept of an equilibrium can only be made coherent if economists understand equilibrium as being about the cessation of the revision of plans in light of newly acquired knowledge.

+Hayek discusses the role of knowledge and foresight in economic analysis, particularly within the context of equilibrium theory.
+Hayek writes how assumptions about what individuals know, and how they foresee the future, are crucial in understanding economic equilibrium.
+The concept of equilibrium depends on individuals’ plans being consistent with their knowledge at a given time.
+If their knowledge changes, their plans, and thus equilibrium, may be disrupted.
+Hayek criticizes the traditional equilibrium analysis for confusing subjective data (what individuals know) with objective data (real-world facts).
+He writes on the importance of understanding the real-world relevance of economic models and ensuring that theoretical analysis remains connected to practical realities.